Aerospace Engineering vs Aeronautical Engineering: Which Career Path Is Right for You?

 - Structural Mechanics: Ensuring the structural integrity of aircraft materials under various conditions.

-- Avionics: Electronics systems used for navigation, communication, and control.
+- Avionics: Electronic systems used for navigation, communication, and control.

 What is Aerospace Engineering?